The Boat That Rocked poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Boat That Rocked against these established plot points, we can identify how Richard Curtis utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Boat That Rocked within the comedy genre.

 Richard Curtis's Structural Approach